 Teeth Bonding Wayne, PA

 Have you chipped one or more of your permanent teeth?
 Are there small gaps between your teeth that you would like to close?
 At Wayne Family Dentistry, we offer several cosmetic solutions to repair your smile.
-Dental bonding is a particularly popular procedure because it is quick and easy.
-Our dental team can provide you with teeth bonding in Wayne, PA, and the surrounding areas if you have minor tooth damage or desire cosmetic enhancements.

 What is Teeth Bonding?

-Dental bonding is a cosmetic dentistry treatment that your dentist can complete in a single trip.
-The treatment uses biocompatible material that is color-matched to the shade of natural teeth.
 Your dentist will apply this malleable material directly to the tooth and shape it by hand.
 The results are a tooth that looks and functions completely natural.
 Patients can receive brighter, straighter, and more even bites with dental bonding treatment in Wayne, PA.

 Teeth Bonding in Wayne, Pennsylvania